Strata laws being rolled out in stages so you can prepare

 If you think a term in your contract is unfair, you should first try and resolve the issue with the business.
 Lean more about what you can do if you think a contract term is unfair.

-It will be easier for an owner or the owners corporation to make changes to common property to enable a person with a disability to have access to their property or common property.
+It is now easier for an owner or the owners corporation to make changes to common property to enable a person with a disability to have access to their property or common property.
 Instead of a special resolution, only a majority vote is needed.

-New duties for strata committees will include that its members must:
+New duties for strata committees now include that its members must:

 - behave honestly and fairly when carrying out their role